STARTBODY

 The Importance of Slang and The Way to Teach it to Young Learners - TEFL Blog

 Wed, 12 Aug 2020 Elizaveta Pachina Teaching Ideas The Importance of Slang and The Way to Teach it to Young Learners Language textbooks are a good source for language learners and teachers, especially new language learners or teachers who may not know exactly where to begin.
 However, while textbooks are a valuable resource, they do not teach students everything they need to know when it comes to interacting with native speakers of the target language.
 This is because all native speakers use some level of slang in their everyday speech, in the classroom, and even in their workplace.
 For this reason alone, ESL students need to begin learning common slang they may hear.
-This post was written by our TEFL certification graduate Justin W. Please note that this blog post might not...
+Table of Contents Situational awareness Learning activities Do you want to teach English abroad or online?
+Take a TEFL...
 [Read more]

 Creating Confident Individuals Through Classroom Practice - TEFL Blog

 Tue, 08 Oct 2019 Elizaveta Pachina Alumni Experiences Creating Confident Individuals Through Classroom Practice Studies consistently indicate that confidence is a significant predictor of academic performance.
 Confident students pay more attention in class, get along better with their peers and generally have a more focused and inquisitive attitude.
-This post was written by our TEFL certification graduate Laura G. Please note that this blog post might not necessarily represent the beliefs or opinions of ITTT.
-As teachers, we must help our students navigate the inevitable uncomfortable moments that will arise.
-How can we boost their confidence and create an environment that leaves them with a feeling of satisfaction and empowerment?
-Here we’ll examine some of the things we can do...
+Table of Contents Foster Resilience Act in a professional manner Empowerment - teach them to teach themselves Create a sense of accomplishment Recognition Practice Do you want to teach English abroad?
+Take a TEFL course!
+Related Articles: This post was written by our TEFL certification graduate Laura G. Please note that this blog post might not necessarily represent the beliefs or opinions of ITTT.
+As teachers, we must help our students...
 [Read more]

 Comparing Foreign Language Learning in Japan and Canada - TEFL Blog

 Tue, 04 Feb 2020 Amanda Stern Alumni Experiences Comparing Foreign Language Learning in Japan and Canada Globalization has been changing our world.
 Once foreign cultures have become more and more familiar, and some even hit the global mainstream, such as Bollywood film and the recent wave of K-pop.
 One thing aiding in bridging this gap would be the rise of interest in bilingualism and multilingualism.
-Many children are in education systems where a second language is mandatory to study from a young age.
-For example, In Canada, my home country, French is taught in the Anglophone provinces from grade 4 (about 10 years of age).
-In Japan, my current address, the English curriculum is changing, and now students will begin learning from 三年生 sannensei, about 9 years of age.
-Of course,...
+Table of Contents Canada: Fluency and Productive Skills Language Fluency Productive Skills Japan: Accuracy and Reception Skills Accuracy Reception Skills Balacing Fluency and Accuracy Do you want to teach English abroad?
+Take a TEFL course!
+Related Articles: Many children are in education systems where a second language is mandatory to study from a young age.
+For example, In Canada,...
 [Read more]

 Register now & get certified to teach english abroad!